-With the influx of people to the region and the increasing demand for goods, shipping across the waters of the Great Lakes increased.
-Unfortunately, the number of shipwrecks in the five lakes increased, as well.
-Submerged shoals, unmarked routes, dangerous straits and narrow entrances to harbors and rivers caused countless ships to disappear beneath the swirling waters.
+With the influx of people to the region and the increasing demand for goods, shipping across the Great Lakes’ waters increased.
+Unfortunately, so did the number of shipwrecks on the five lakes.
+Submerged shoals, unmarked routes, dangerous straits, and narrow entrances to harbors and rivers caused countless ships to disappear beneath the swirling waters.
 In response to the pleas for navigational aids in the region, the United States government constructed lighthouses throughout the Great Lakes.
 Eventually 344 major lighted aids would dot their shores.

 By 1899, 12 lighthouses illuminated Door County’s 300-mile shoreline and islands.
 Eagle Bluff Lighthouse, constructed in the midst of the growing demand for navigational aids, was operational on October 15, 1868.
 Situated on a bluff overlooking Green Bay, Eagle Bluff Lighthouse was constructed for $12,000, a very large amount of money at the time.
 In addition to Cream City brick shipped from Milwaukee, materials and supplies arrived by water from Chicago and Detroit.
 The delivery of the goods was made at Lighthouse Bay, later renamed Tennyson Bay.